 Do you hate to go to bed before midnight because you feel like you’re missing out on big fun?

 Do your friends describe you as a bit moody, but loyal to a fault?

 Are you an introverted risk-taker who’s motivated by life’s pleasures?

-Do you view 9:00 as a p.m.-only hour?
+Do you view 9:00 as an evening-only hour?

-Though their hunts are only successful around 10% of the time, wolves are clever predators, taking in all sorts of cues to adapt their strategy.
+Their hunts are only successful around 10% of the time.
+But wolves are clever predators, taking in all sorts of cues to adapt their strategy.

-They’re not afraid to try new techniques if there’s a fair chance they’ll lead to success.
+They’re comfortable within the social structure of their family pack.
+But wolves aren’t fond of strangers.
 They’re most active at dusk, and catch a second wind at dawn.